Why Factor-Based Investing Works, Part II

 Factor-based investing has proven over many years to be a successful strategy, but it's not for everyone.
 For one thing, it requires regular monitoring and rebalancing, as opposed to a buy-and-hold strategy.

-It also requires a fairly substantial investment of time and effort up front, to set up a robust methodology.
+It also requires a fairly substantial investment of time and effort up front to set up a robust methodology.
 But once that's out of the way, it doesn't take a lot of time to keep it running efficiently.

 It does take discipline and consistency, first to codify the procedures involved, then to translate the procedures into trading rules.
 But again, this work is done up front and only requires occasional tweaking after implementation.